-Our Team continues to be strongly engaged and supportive of our wellness program, with 12 unique events over the year focussing on the four pillars of wellness: Mental, Physical, Social and Financial Wellbeing.
+Our Team continues to be strongly engaged with, and supportive of our wellness program which delivered a calendar of virtual and in-person activities and events over the year focusing on the four pillars of wellness: Mental, Physical, Social and Financial Wellbeing.
 Additional support for Mental wellbeing was offered through our Employee Assistance Program partners and our Peer Support Program.

-6.4 LEADERSHIP DEVELOPMENT
+6.4 LEADERSHIP DEVELOPMENT & MENTORING